absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub request devops environment`
-A DevOps environment is an OpenShift namespace which acts as shared environment for common infrastructure across all of a Team's Projects.
+A DevOps environment is an OpenShift namespace which acts as a shared environment for common infrastructure across all of a Team's Projects.
 This by default includes a Jenkins instance used to build all Applications and Libraries in a Team's associated Projects and includes all the BuildConfigs used to run the S2I builds for the Team.
-Additionally infrastructure such as a Spring Cloud Config server or Key Cloak server would be added to the DevOps environment and shared across all Project environments.
+Additional infrastructure such as a Spring Cloud Config server or Key Cloak server would be added to the DevOps environment and shared across all Project environments.
 When running this command, the following actions will be performed:

 1. Create the OpenShift namespace for the Team.
 This will be named `${teamName}-${devops}` using kebab casing.
 2. Apply the system admin set default OpenShift Limits and Quota's to the new namespace.